This page is incomplete! You can contribute information using GitHub issues or pull requests.

 The HEK uses several file types as intermediate representations of animation data.
-These files provide a common target for exporters like Bluestreak and Jointed Model Blender Toolset, and can then be converted to model_animations tags by Tool for use in Halo.
+These files provide a common target for exporters like Bluestreak and Halo Asset Blender Development Toolset, and can then be converted to model_animations tags by Tool for use in Halo.

 This is what a lot of animations will end up as.
-It is a default animation type that stores data necessary for movement, such as a biped walking animation.
+It is a default animation type that stores data necessary for movement, such as a h1/tags/object/unit/biped walking animation.

 These animations are world-relative.
 The origin of the animation is the 0, 0, 0 location of the level.